georgems98/MNIST_digits/README.md

 # MNIST_digits
 An exploration of the canonical example for computer vision, the MNIST handwritten digit set.
+A couple of statistical learning algorithms are fitted to the data first to get a sense of what works and what doesnt.
+A CNN is fitted afterwards, and achieves 99.5% accuracy on the training data.
+Note the specific version of the data set used; sklearn provides a smaller set of 8x8 images whereas Keras provides a large set of 28x28 images.

+### Program listings
+* mnist_explore.py is the initial exploration of the data set, and fits a Gaussian NB and gradient boosted decision trees.
+* mnist_cnn.py is the CNN fitted using Keras
+* mod_CNN is the final fitted Keras model